5 Money Apps That Are Taking Over the Financial World

 Should you exceed your budget, you will get a message right away to inform you.
 Likewise, you will also get a message if any suspicious activity happens on your account.
 Adding an extra level of security against online crime and fraud.

-With over 15 million users Mint is of the largest personal finance apps in the world.
+With over 15 million users, Mint is the largest personal finance apps in the world.
 However, some people feel that by giving them full access to your online accounts and their storing of all these details in one place you are at a far greater risk of identity theft.

 Want to save money without realizing it?
 It sounds like a dream, but that is exactly what Digit tries to do.
 All you need to do is connect the app to your bank account.
 It will then analyze your income and expenditure to find an affordable amount for you to save.
 The amount is usually between $2-17 every 2-3 days.
 You can also set how much you wish to save.